How to look for records of... Changes of name

-Changes of name by royal license are announced in government gazettes (see section 4) but The National Archives holds a small number of warrants for royal licences to changes of name in the following series of records (please note they are not searchable online):
+Changes of name by royal licence are announced in government gazettes (see section 4) but The National Archives holds a small number of warrants for royal licences to changes of name in the following series of records (please note they are not searchable online):

 There is also some correspondence describing individual examples of changes of name in:

-The Royal College of Arms also has records of royal licences.
+The College of Arms also has records of royal licences.
 From 1783, applications for a royal licence were either made through, or required a report from the college.
 Contact them for more information.

 6. Private Acts of Parliament

 Some changes of name were made by a private Act of Parliament – usually for the same reasons as those made by Royal licence (see above).
 This was fairly common in the 18th and early 19th centuries, but since 1907 has only been used once.

 Acts of Parliament are published in printed volumes arranged by year.
 The National Archives library has a set as do some other libraries.
 It may be helpful to: